rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/06-investment-roi/pricing-summary.md

 **Plus Tier Benefits:**
 - Higher absolute revenue (+$240K vs +$165K)
-- But 58% more investment for 45% more revenue
+- But 52% more investment for 45% more revenue
-- ROI: 16.0x (vs 17.4x for Growth)
+- ROI: 13.7x (vs 11.9x for Growth at 12 months)
 - Still excellent, but Growth is most efficient

 ---